Jackzmc/sourcemod-plugins/README.md

 * Automatically giving extra kits for each extra player in saferooms
 * Increasing item count for items randomly depending on player count
 * Fix same-models survivors having to fight over ammo pack usage
-* Automatically lock the exit saferoom door until a threshold of players or time has passed
+* Automatically lock the first saferoom door for every chapter, until a threshold of players or time has passed
+* Includes a HUD that shows all the survivors and their items, and optionally their ping

 * **Convars:**
   * `l4d2_extraitem_chance` - The base chance (multiplied by player count) of an extra item being spawned.
 Default: 0.056